danielang2020/danielang2020.github.io/documents/k8s/k8s.md

 > Most Kubernetes resources are in some namespaces.
 However namespace resources are not themselves in a namespace.
 And low-level resources, such as nodes and persistentVolumes, are not in any namespace.

+##### Labels and Selectors
+> Labels are key/value pairs that are attached to objects, such as pods.
+Labels are intended to be used to specify identifying attributes of objects that are meaningful and relevant to users, but do not directly imply sematics to the core system.
+Labels can be used to organize and to select subsets of objects.
+Labels can be attached to objects at creation time and subsequently added and modified at any time.
+Each object can have a set of key/value labels defined.
+Each key must be unique for a given object.

+> Valid label keys have two segments: an optional prefix and name, seperated by a slash(/).
+The prefix is optional.
+If specified, the prefix must be a DNS subdomain: a series of DNS labels seperated by dots(.).
+If the prefix is omitted, the label key is presumed to be private to the user.
+Automated system components which add labels to end-user objects must specify a prefix.

+> Via a label selector, the client/user can  identify a set of objects.
+The label selector is the core grouping primitive in Kubernetes.
+The Api currently supports two types of selectors: equality-based and set-based.
+>- Equality- or inequality-based requirements allow filtering by label keys and values.
+Matching objects must satisfy all of the specified label contraints, though they may have additional labels as well.
+Three kinds of operators are admitted =,==,!=.
+>- Set-based label requirements allow filtering keys according to a set of values.
+Three kinds of operators are supported: in,notin and exists(only the key identifier).

+> Set-based requirements can be mixed with equality-based requirements.

+##### Annotations
+> You can use either labels or annotations to attach metadata to Kubernetes objects.
+Labels can be used to select objects and to find collections of objects that satisfy certain conditions.
+In contrast, annotations are not used to identify and select objects.

+> Valid annotation keys have two segments: an optional prefix and name, seperated by a slash(/).
+The prefix is optional.
+If specified, the prefix must be a DNS subdomain: a series of DNS labels seperated by dots(.).
+If the prefix is omitted, the annotation key is presumed to be private to the user.
+Automated system components which add annotations to end-user objects must specify a prefix.

+##### Field Selectors
+> Field selectors let you select Kubernetes resources based on the value of one or more resource fields.

+> You can use the =, ==, and != operators with field selectors.

+##### Finalizers
+> Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.